-It is important to note that adult day care services are not the right fit for all families.
+It is important to note that adult day services are not the right fit for all families.
 While exploring the options, you should also consult with your loved one’s medical care team to ensure you make the best decision for you and your loved one.
 Things that may indicate adult day serves are not right for your family include:

 - Your loved one is bedridden or needs around the clock medical care